Read summarized version with

 traditional vehicle architecture

-In contrast, software defined approach to vehicle manufacturing suggests that you can manage these functions with the software.
-Instead of changing the hardware, you'll need to change and deploy the code.
-New features like improved navigation, voice control, or streaming apps can be added without changing any physical components, making the upgrade process more efficient and cost-effective-that's assuming the hardware allows it.
+The software-defined vehicle approach changes this entirely.
+Instead of swapping hardware, manufacturers deploy code.
+New features, such as improved navigation, voice control, and streaming apps, can be added without touching any physical components, making the upgrade process more efficient and cost-effective, provided the underlying hardware supports them.

 Architecture of a software-defined vehicle